popogege/git_learning/readme.md

 # say hello
 Hi,we are learning Git together.
 Have a good time!

-we are going to record some git commands here.
+We are going to record some git commands here ,eg and so on.